 Danish chart of accounts

-In Denmark, an accounting chart of accounts is a special arrangement of accounts that has been adopted by a business entity in order to keep the economic records of companies transparently.
+In Denmark, a bookkeeping chart of accounts is a special arrangement of accounts that has been adopted by a business entity in order to keep the economic records of companies transparently.

 The most important account groups in the Danish chart of accounts relating to the profit and loss account structure are shown below: